 St. Thomas Restaurant Reviews

-Restaurants are spread all over the island, although fewer are found in the west and northwest sections.
+Restaurants are spread all over the island, although fewer are found on the west and northwest parts of the island.
 Most restaurants out of town are easily accessible by taxi and have ample parking.
 If you dine in Charlotte Amalie, take a taxi.
-Parking close to restaurants can be difficult to find, and walking around after dark isn't advisable for safety reasons.
+Parking close to restaurants can be difficult to find, and walking around after dark isn't always safe.

 Browse St. Thomas Restaurants

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More

 View deals in St. Thomas for vacation packages, hotels, airfare, and more from our partners!More